 The Grand Palace and Wat Phra Keaw

-Tourist, travellers and holiday makers are guests being welcomed yearly to this ancient entity built in 1782 as well as buddhist worshippers who come to practise divinity rites.
-Wat Pra Kaew immortalizes the Phra Kaew Morakot (which is commonly referred to as the Emerald Buddha) ; getting its name as being of an emerald sculpture.
-This 150years-home to Thai kings and royal court is an endearment to foreigners after paying a small entrance fee .
+Tourists, travelers and holidaymakers are guests being welcomed yearly to this ancient entity built-in 1782 as well as Buddhist worshippers who come to practice divinity rites.
+Wat Pra Kaew immortalizes the Phra Kaew Morakot (which is commonly referred to as the Emerald Buddha); getting its name as being of an emerald sculpture.
+This 150years-home to Thai kings and royal court is an endearment to foreigners after paying a small entrance fee.
 Conversely, a guided tour is provided to really make good use of the temple experience.
 Read More…

-Enroute to the Chao Phraya River, the Wat Arun which is also referred to as Wat Chaeng and amorously called the ‘Temple of Dawn’ is a magnificent temple you cannot turn a blind eye to, by reason of its location along the riverside and unique design with gigantic tower standing high over the river.
-Millions of visitors every year do check out this spectacular buddhist monument and with an entrance fee of 100 baht, you get to climb the steep steps for great views over the Chao Phraya River.
+Enroute to the Chao Phraya River, the Wat Arun which is also referred to as Wat Chaeng and amorously called the ‘Temple of Dawn’ is a magnificent temple you cannot turn a blind eye to.
+By reason for its location along the riverside and unique design with a gigantic tower standing high over the river.
+Millions of visitors every year do check out this spectacular Buddhist monument and with an entrance fee of 100 baht, you get to climb the steep steps for great views over the Chao Phraya River.

 Getting a direction to Wat Arun, You need about 3 baht to cross from the opposite side at Tha Thien using a river boat.
 Otherwise, booking a private tour to explore Wat Arun same time you make your way through Thonburi’s famous series of canals

 A private Cruise is surely the best way to navigate Chao Phraya River known to be unarguably the most important route in the nation’s capital.
 The appealing nature of the rivers shows illuminates itself after the sunsets over the city with the historic Wat Arun and Grand Palace both radiating over the water.
 Also striking skyscrapers, glittering temples overlooking the waters all greeting you from every corner.